arush-gupta/arush-gupta.github.io/_posts/2025-01-28-shinkansen.md

 ---
-title: 'The Shinkansen's Long Nose: Designed to Prevent Tunnel Boom, Not Reduce Drag'
+title: 'Blog Post number 5'
 date: 2025-01-28
-permalink: /posts/2025/01/shinkansen/
+permalink: /posts/2012/08/blog-post-5/
 tags:
+  - cool posts
-  - aerodynamics
+  - category1
-  - trains
+  - category2
 ---

 Ever wondered why the nose of the Shinkansen is so long?
 While you might think it’s for drag reduction, its main purpose is actually to address a phenomenon called tunnel boom.